 What are patch tests and why are they so important?

-From protecting your customers to avoiding claims against your business, doing a patch test before a treatment is essential.
+From protecting your customers to avoiding claims against your business, doing a patch test before a treatment is often essential.
 Failing to do one could lose you a customer – or even put you in a tricky legal situation.

 What is a patch test?